newjersey/njwds/README.md

 ### Build the component library

 - Run `npm run build-docs` to build the [Fractal](https://fractal.build/) component gallery for reviewing the component documentation.
-(This command alos copies the `dist` directory to `/public` to be served as static assets for the Fractal site.)
+(This command also copies the `dist` directory to `/public` to be served as static assets for the Fractal site.)

 ### View component library locally or development